-The Group strives to conduct business in a way that not only protects but also values and respects the human rights of all stakeholders.
+The Group is aware of the importance of ensuring that human rights are upheld across its operations.
+In this respect the Group carries out its business without discrimination, respecting the standards set by national law or higher standards as applicable, such as effective information and consultation processes, particularly where these affect the place and conditions of work.
+Policies are in place to support this stance, which extend also to counterparties.
 For example, economic sectors that may be linked to violation of human rights or to social vices are avoided and services that promote financial inclusion have been introduced.
 Financial inclusion is considered to improve people's overall welfare and social development.